ssheraliev/ml-dip-workshop/README.md

 ## 🚀 Coding Assistant: RAG powered development companion

-Tired of sifting through documentation, fear to expose sensitive data?
+Tired of sifting through documentation, fear of exposing sensitive data?
 Meet the **Coding Python and ML assistant**, a powerful tool designed to bring relevant knowledge directly to your fingertips, running entirely on local machine

 ---